 Because of the brain’s neuroplastic nature to develop alternate networks, more advanced mental constructs of wanting and desire can develop as a person matures.
 The combination of internal physiological behaviors and the external physical exertion for survival also means a more complex development between the biological body and emotions.
 Movement to gather food or even to hunt on the African savannahs during humanity’s beginnings meant survival.
 Thus, a correlation between emotional pleasure and physical activity would be evolutionarily advantageous.

-Military Personnel Decommissioning
+7.5 Military Personnel Decommissioning

-The Wisdom of a Champion: Let Joy Reign
+7.6 The Wisdom of a Champion: Let Joy Reign

 The audience may be watching and emotionally reacting to the action on the court, but the real plays take place in the minds and hearts of each player.
 Which team is going to maintain their knowing of, and feeling of success?
-Which team will rise and overcome each challenge on who owns this ball, these nets and this court?
+Which team will rise and overcome each challenge on who ‘owns’ this ball, these nets and this court?
 Which team will first feel the frustration of a missed shot or stolen ball or an opponent’s score and feel the gnawing fear of doubt?
 Every move and pass before a shot is an assertion of confidence.
 Pass the ball around to set up a shot but also to break down the opponent’s mental resilience and to assertively demonstrate to them that “we” control this game.
 We own this game.
 We are enjoying this game.
 Our bench is enjoying this game.
 We are winning this game no matter the current score.
 “Do you feel it?
 Good!
 Take the shot.”

 Emotions are responses to all that activity going on between the ears.
-They are an ever present coach that lets each player individually know where his or her mind’s activities are heading.
+They are an ever-present coach that lets each player individually know where his or her mind’s activities are heading.
 The better the feeling, the more mental activities are in ‘your game’.
 The worse the feeling, the closer mental activities are to getting lost in ‘your opponent’s game’.
 Half time provides a moment to stop and step up the emotional staircase.
 Have the discipline to use your mental training and abilities to move up from despair to anger, from anger to frustration, from frustration to hope, from hope to belief, from belief to joy, from joy to excitement, from excitement to…Take the time to re-take the ball and court and make them ‘yours.’
 A time out is an opportunity to get ‘your’ mind, ‘your’ heart, and ‘your’ body back into the game, ‘your game.’
 Then any court throughout life will bring joy and become ‘yours’.

-Emotions in the 21st Century
+7.7 Emotions in the 21st Century

 The purpose of life from a physiological, biochemical perspective is to find joy.
-A correlation exists between joy and the biochemical balances found within the brain’s neural networks and the health that make for a strong and vigorous being.
+A correlation exists between joy and the biochemical balances found within the brain’s neural networks and the body that makes for a strong and vigorous being.
 Has not that been the evolution of the emotional system?
 A false/positive correlation between joyous emotions and lethargy, weakness, and ineptness would only make a being vulnerable and easy prey within the survival of the species.
 Joy, happiness, and wonderment associated with biochemical harmony of strength, confidence, skill, and agility, on the other hand, would clearly enhance the survival of the species.

 Genetically, humans are wired to feel emotionally good.
 The very strength and survival of the individual depends on striving for better feelings and what those feelings represent within the body.
 It is our evolutionary nature.
 But we do not thrive as individual beings without the societal strength to create and empower the development of cognitive-emotional wisdom where individuals learn, develop, and know how to respond to their own individual emotional guidance with healthful and joyous actions and behaviors.